JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

    <tab title="Local Credentials">

    The **Use default credential provider chain** option allows TeamCity to look for AWS credentials stored on the server machine.
 Typically, the `config` file with your AWS credentials is located at `~/.aws/config` on Linux or macOS, or at `C:\Users\USERNAME\.aws\config` on Windows.
+This approach is more stable and secure compared to using static access keys.

    See the following article for more information about locally stored AWS credentials: [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).